brendena/NanoConnect/README.md

 ## Goal

 To make accessing a Nano Node completely free by allowing people to run a Nano client that can have a intermediate connection.
+Think folding@home but for Nano.

 ## Getting started
 ### 1. Getting a node started